 - 1. Beta Theta Pi

 - 2. Delta Tau Delta

 - 3. Kappa Sigma

+- 4. Pi Kappa Alpha (PIKE)

-- 4. Phi Gamma Delta (FIJI)
+- 5. Phi Gamma Delta (FIJI)

-- 5. Sigma Alpha Mu
+- 6. Sigma Alpha Mu

-- 6. Tau Kappa Epsilon
+- 7. Tau Kappa Epsilon

+- 8. Phi Delta Theta

+- 9. Sigma Phi Epsilon

 Should your student indicate that he is joining one of these organizations, do know that these groups are unregulated at both the local and national levels and he should refrain from associating.
-Please notify the national organization and the Office of Fraternity & Sorority Life that your student is being recruited by past members of these organizations.
+Please notify the national organization and the Center for Fraternal Values and Leadership that your student is being recruited by past members of these organizations.

 Further, in the Fall of 2018, five fraternities "disassociated" from University recognition over disagreements on minimum standards, expectations, and oversight.
 These groups are supported by their inter/national organization but are NOT supported/recognized by West Virginia University.
-We strongly encourage students not to join these organizations that refuse to accept and uphold our Mountaineer Values.
+We strongly encourage students not to join organizations that refuse to accept and uphold our Mountaineer Values.
 These five fraternities make up the "Independent Interfraternity Council".
 They include: